May 9, 2017

 Dr. Parag Chowdhury – Ph.D.
 Graduate

-Aime T. Franco, Ph.D., Assistant Professor in the Department of Physiology and Biophysics is the principal investigator of an Arkansas Breast Cancer Research Program pilot grant entitled, “The Role of Thyroid Hormones in Breast Tumorigenesis.”
+Aime T. Franco, Ph.D., Assistant Professor in the Department of Physiology and Biophysics is the principal investigator of a newly awarded Arkansas Breast Cancer Research Program pilot grant entitled, “The Role of Thyroid Hormones in Breast Tumorigenesis.”

 Rosalia (Rosie) C.M.
 Simmen, Ph.D., Professor in the Departments of Physiology & Biophysics and Pediatrics, was recently awarded funding by the Arkansas Breast Cancer Research Program to support her project entitled ‘Biomarkers of Metabolic History in Breast Cancer”.
 Her collaborators on this project are Drs.
 Stepan Melnyk (Pediatrics), Frank A Simmen (Physiology & Biophysics) and Maria Theresa Montales (postdoctoral fellow, Pediatrics).